ShriramVarada/BIDSonym/README.rst

 This App has the following command line arguments:

-usage:	run.py [-h]
+usage: bidsonym [-h]
                 [--participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]]

-[--deid {pydeface,mri_deface,quickshear}]
+                [--deid {pydeface,mri_deface,quickshear,mridefacer,deepdefacer}]

-[--del_nodeface {del,no_del}]
+                [--deface_t2w DEFACE_T2W] [--del_nodeface {del,no_del}]

-[--deface_t2w]

-[--check_meta]
+                [--check_meta CHECK_META [CHECK_META ...]]

-[--del_meta META_DATA_FIELD [META_DATA_FIELD ...]]
+                [--del_meta DEL_META [DEL_META ...]]

-[--brainextraction {bet,nobrainer}]

-[--bet_frac BET_FRAC]
+                [--brainextraction {bet,nobrainer}] [--bet_frac BET_FRAC] [-v]

                 bids_dir {participant,group}

 a BIDS app for de-identification of neuroimaging data

 positional arguments:
   bids_dir              The directory with the input dataset formatted
-			according to the BIDS standard. output_dir            The directory where the not de-identified raw files should be stored, in case you decide to keep them.
+                        according to the BIDS standard.
   {participant,group}   Level of the analysis that will be performed.
 Multiple
                         participant level analyses can be run independently (in parallel) using the same output_dir.

 optional arguments:
   --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                         The label(s) of the participant(s) that should be analyzed.
 The label corresponds to
                         sub-<participant_label> from the BIDS spec (so it does not include "sub-").
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.

-  --deid {pydeface,mri_deface,quickshear}
+  --deid {pydeface,mri_deface,quickshear,mridefacer,deepdefacer}
                         Approach to use for de-identifictation.

+  --deface_t2w DEFACE_T2W
+                        Deface T2w images by using defaced T1w image as deface-mask.

   --del_nodeface {del,no_del}
-			Overwrite and delete original data or copy original data to different folder.
+                        Overwrite and delete original data or copy original data to sourcedata/.

-  --deface_t2w {}
-			Deface T2w images by using defaced T1w image as deface-mask.
+  --check_meta CHECK_META [CHECK_META ...]
+                        Indicate which information from the image and .json meta-data files should be check for potentially problematic information.
+Indicate strings that should
+                        be searched for.
+The results will be saved to sourcedata/

-  --del_meta META_DATA_FIELD [META_DATA_FIELD ...]
+  --del_meta DEL_META [DEL_META ...]
-			Indicate if and which information from the .json meta-data files should be deleted.
-If so, the original :code:`.json` files will be copied to :code:`sourcedata/`.
+                        Indicate if and which information from the .json meta- data files should be deleted.
+If so, the original .josn files will be copied to sourcedata/

-  --brainextraction {BET, no_brainer}
+  --brainextraction {bet,nobrainer}
                         What algorithm should be used for pre-defacing brain extraction (outputs will be used in quality control).

-  --bet_frac [BET_FRAC]
-			In case BET is used for pre-defacing brain extraction, rpovide a Frac value.
+  --bet_frac BET_FRAC   In case BET is used for pre-defacing brain extraction,
+                        povide a Frac value.

+  -v, --version         show program's version number and exit

 Run it in participant level mode (for one participant):